-During the three months ended September 30, 2015, the Company granted a director, options to purchase 25,765 shares of common stock.
-The options have a ten year term and an exercise price of \$8.45 per share.
+During the six months ended December 31, 2015, the Company granted three directors options to purchase 77,295 shares of common stock in aggregate.
+The options have a ten year term and exercise prices of \$3.45 to \$8.45 per share.
 25% of the options vest on the one year anniversary of the grant date and the remaining options vest quarterly over the following 3 years.
-The fair value of the options at the grant date was approximately \$5.59 per share using the Black-Scholes Option pricing model.
+The fair value of the options at the grant date was approximately \$2.28 to \$5.59 per share using the Black-Scholes Option pricing model.